 For generations, cyclists accepted saddle discomfort as an unavoidable part of riding.
-That numbness you feel after an hour in the saddle?
+That numbness after an hour in the saddle?
 The soreness that lingers for days?
-It wasn't normal - it was a sign that bike seats were fundamentally flawed.
+It wasn't normal — it was a sign that bike seats were fundamentally flawed.

 The Painful Truth About Traditional Saddles